Kac1509/ZebrafishClassifier/README.md

 set to 75x375, number of hidden nodes set to 256,dropout rate set to 0.5 and the learning rate for the RMSProp optimizer set to 10E-4.

+This program is quite computationally intensive and may take a few minutes to run.
+Faster performance can be obtained by running the program in the Google Colaboratory.

 ### Folder Structure
 ├── ZebrafishClassifier
   ├── CNN_Classifier                          # CNN Model files
   │   ├── scripts                             # Script Files
   │   │   ├── CNN_Model.py
   │   │   ├── DataVisualization.py
   │   │   ├── Genotype.py